xames3/xsnumpy/README.rst

 are encouraged to delve into the code, experiment with it, and modify it to suit their learning curve.

-Since, the implementation doesn't rely on any external package, it will work with any CPython build v3.10 and higher.
-Technically, it should work on 3.9 and below as well but due to some syntactical and type-aliasing changes, it might not support.
-For instance, the typing module was significantly changed in 3.10, hence some features like `types.GenericAlias` and using native types like `tuple`, `list`, etc. will not work.
-If you remove all the typing stuff, the code will work just fine, at least that's what I hope.
+Since, the implementation doesn't rely on any external packages, it will work with any CPython build v3.10 and higher.
+Technically, it should work on 3.9 and below as well but due to some syntactical and type-aliasing changes, it will not support it directly.
+For instance, the typing module was significantly changed in 3.10, hence some features like ``types.GenericAlias`` and using native types like ``tuple``, ``list``, etc. will not work.
+If you choose to remove all the typing stuff, the code will work just fine, at least that's what I hope.

 **Note.** xsNumPy cannot and should not be used as an alternative to NumPy.
-Another important note is the fact, this implementation doesn't fully support array-broadcasting which is possibly one of the most important facet of NumPy.
+|ss| Another important note is the fact, this implementation doesn't fully
+support array-broadcasting which is possibly one of the most important facet of NumPy.
 Although, the existing features work with arrays when either their shapes match or one of the array has ``n.dim`` is less than the other array.
+\ |se|\

+**Update.** Broadcasting is now supported!

 -------------------------------------------------------------------------------
 Contributions and Feedback